zhufuyi/sponge_doc/en/components.md

 <br>

-The monitoring for the RPC client is similar to the server monitoring, and you can find the [RPC client monitoring dashboard](https://github.com/zhufuyi/sponge/blob/main/pkg/grpc/metrics/client_grafana.json) here.
+The monitoring for the grpc client is similar to the server monitoring, and you can find the [grpc client monitoring dashboard](https://github.com/zhufuyi/sponge/blob/main/pkg/grpc/metrics/client_grafana.json) here.

 <br>